Please note: ELFI customer service will have adjusted holiday hours on 12/28/24 and 12/31/24. Please click the button the learn more.

 1) Is the interest rate fixed or variable?

 With a fixed interest rate, your rate and monthly payments will stay the same over your loan’s term.
 But with a variable rate, they can increase or decrease.
 Generally, a student loan with a fixed interest rate is a wise choice if you’re more risk averse and want predictable payments.
-But a variable rate could work well if you’re comfortable with risk and want to benefit from rate decreases.
+But a variable rate could work well if you’re comfortable with some potential risk and want the flexibility to benefit from possible rate decreases.
 Before choosing a variable rate loan, consider whether you can afford higher payments if interest rates spike for months at a time.

 2) What loan terms do you offer?